adithyaakrishna/blog/src/content/post/bounding-box/index.md

 };
 ```

-This ensures that certain element types (like section headers) always appear above others (like regular text), creating a more intuitive visual hierarchy.
+This ensures that certain element types (like section headers) always appear above others (like regular text), creating a more user-friendly visual hierarchy

 ## The Final Touch: Hover Effects